Updated July 7, 2020

 Ragdolls have a fabulous personality, almost dog-like, and we enjoy them so much!
 Different in so many ways from other cats we have had.
 We have had a great time at the shows these past nine show seasons.
-My very first cat was a wonderful “show baby”, GCH< Breed Winner, and GP Bordeaux LTD Sassafras of Sal-Shire.
+My very first cat was a wonderful “show baby”, GCH, Breed Winner, and GP Bordeaux LTD Sassafras of Sal-Shire.
 She earned her CFA Grand Championship at the age of 9 months, and was the second Best of Breed Ragdoll in the CFA’s Southern Region 2011-2012.
 She was the 3rd Best of Breed in all of CFA that year.
 Then after she retired, she went on to become a Grand Premier!
 I would also like to thank other Ragdoll breeders that we have made friends with along the way and shared ideas with.
-I have a lovely girl (Chelsea) and my current boy Jacques from Brigitte Duguay (Chiffondolls) and a lovely retired girl from Edie Casey (Raggymay).
+I retired a lovely girl (Chelsea) and my current boy Jacques from Brigitte Duguay (Chiffondolls) and a lovely retired girl from Edie Casey (Raggymay).
 Thank you also to Lauren Tan ( Doll Villa) for taking one of my girls to Grand and letting her go on to produce beautiful babies for her (Merida), and letting me borrow her boy (Giorgio) while Jacques grew up!
 Many others are friends from showing CFA’s Southern Region and TICA’s SE Region!